Four Great Lessons from Nikola Tesla

 Lesson No. 2: Quit

-When Tesla first went to work for Edison as a new immigrant to the United States, Edison promised him $50,000 if he could improve the running of his direct current electrical plants.
-When Tesla succeeded, Edison laughed and said that Tesla didn’t understand American humor, offering him a meager salary bump instead.
+When Tesla first worked for Edison, Edison promised him $50,000 if he could improve the efficiency of his direct current electrical plants.
+When Tesla succeeded, Edison laughed and said Tesla didn’t understand American humor, offering him only a modest salary increase instead.
 Tesla promptly quit.
-His inventions for his own company and for other industry giants such as Westinghouse cost Edison a fortune in time and money.
-In fact, shortly before his death, Edison admitted that his greatest mistake in life was not adopting Tesla’s AC system earlier.
-Remember Tesla when you are truly not being valued for your contributions, or when promises by stakeholders or clients are not being kept.
-Quitting a job can be very scary, but there are times when you’ve got to do it.
+His inventions, which revolutionized the industry, ended up 4costing Edison a fortune in both time and money.
+In fact, Edison later admitted that his greatest mistake was not adopting Tesla’s AC system sooner.

 Lesson No. 3: Find the Critical Path

-Edison famously declared that genius is 1% inspiration and 99% perspiration; Tesla disagreed.
-Upon Edison’s death, Tesla was quoted in the New York Times as saying, “His method was inefficient in the extreme…just a little theory and calculation would have saved him 90 percent of the labor.”
-Tesla believed that a method of invention that involved careful planning and application of knowledge to problems before implementation was superior to Edison’s trial-and-error approach.Remember Tesla when you are being urged to development before the critical path is clear to you.
-Remember Tesla when trial and error is being held up as the great savior of slow technology implementation.
-Remember Tesla and have the courage to figure things out before pushing ahead prematurely.
+Edison famously said that genius is “1% inspiration and 99% perspiration,” but Tesla disagreed.
+When Edison passed away, Tesla was quoted in the New York Times as saying, “His method was inefficient in the extreme…just a little theory and calculation would have saved him 90 percent of the labor.”
+Tesla believed that invention should involve careful planning and the application of knowledge to problems before jumping into implementation, rather than relying on trial and error.

 Lesson No. 4: Don’t Be Nikola Tesla

-We’d all like to be as technically brilliant as Tesla, but that brilliance is no substitute for the business and social acumen you need to achieve the peace of mind, influence, and financial security that many of us would consider the most important result of all this hard work.
-What’s more, without the requisite resources and influence, Tesla was unable to bring many of his greatest inventions to the world.
-What a shame to be stymied not by scientific impossibility but by business and social blundering.
+The takeaway?
+While we may all aspire to be as technically brilliant as Tesla, that brilliance is no substitute for the business and social acumen needed to achieve peace of mind, influence, and financial security.
+Tesla’s lack of resources and social influence ultimately prevented him from bringing many of his greatest inventions to the world.
+It’s a shame to be thwarted not by scientific limitations, but by missteps in business and social management.